Jk2807/My-Projects/README.md

 ### **[Odometry on RaspberryPi-based Robot Using ROS and Python](./Odometry%20on%20RaspberryPi-based%20robot)**
 A robotics and embedded systems project that implements an odometry module for a Raspberry Pi-based mobile robot using ROS 2 and Python.
 The project integrates motion sensors, computes position an[...]

-### Electrical Components Classification & Identification
-An embedded AI project that uses ESP32-CAM and Edge Impulse for real-time electrical component detection and classification.
-The system combines computer vision, edge inference, and object-oriente[...]

 ### Application of the FFT - Noise Filtering
 A Digital Signal Processing project that explores the theory and practical applications of the Fast Fourier Transform in MATLAB.
 The project demonstrates FFT-based signal analysis through two use [...]